 Beyond immunity, PFOS tracks with raised cholesterol.
 NHANES 2003-2004 data from 860 adults showed individuals in the highest PFOS quartile had total cholesterol 13.4 mg/dL higher than the lowest PFOS quartile — Nelson et al. 2010, NHANES, n=860 higher than those in the lowest Nelson et al. 2010.
 Thyroid associations exist but are weaker and less consistent than for PFOA — a meta-analysis of 12 studies found small but statistically significant correlations between PFOS and thyroid hormone levels, with the strongest effects at intermediate concentrations suggesting a non-linear response Kim et al. 2018.

-In November , IARCInternational Agency for Research on Cancer — the WHO body that classifies substances by their cancer-causing potential.
-Group 1 = carcinogenic, 2A = probably, 2B = possibly. classified PFOS as Group 2B — 'possibly carcinogenic to humans' — based on strong mechanistic evidence but inadequate human cancer data.
-PFOA, by contrast, got Group 1 — 'carcinogenic to humans' — largely because the C8 cohort study of roughly 69,000 people exposed through contaminated water near DuPont's Washington Works plant provided the epidemiological evidence PFOS lacks.
-The gap between Group 1 and 2B isn't necessarily about biological risk.
-It's about data: no equivalent large-scale community was ever exposed to PFOS in isolation.
+On 30 November , IARCInternational Agency for Research on Cancer — the WHO body that classifies substances by their cancer-causing potential.
+Group 1 = carcinogenic, 2A = probably, 2B = possibly. classified PFOS as Group 2B — 'possibly carcinogenic to humans' — based on strong mechanistic evidence but inadequate human cancer data IARC Monograph 135.
+PFOA, by contrast, got Group 1 — 'carcinogenic to humans' — on the basis of sufficient evidence in experimental animals plus strong mechanistic evidence in exposed humans.
+The human cancer evidence itself was rated only 'limited' for kidney and testicular cancer; it was the animal data and the mechanistic case in humans that pushed the classification up.
+PFOS's mechanistic and human cancer evidence didn't reach the same threshold — partly because no large concentrated community was ever exposed to PFOS in isolation the way the C8 cohort was exposed to PFOA.

 What is the regulatory status of PFOS?

-The EU was first to legislate: Directive 2006/122/EC restricted PFOS marketing and use, and PFOS is now regulated as a persistent organic pollutantA chemical that is toxic, persists in the environment, bioaccumulates in living organisms, and is transported across international boundaries — the criteria for listing under the Stockholm Convention. under EU Regulation 2019/1021.
+The EU was first to legislate: Directive 2006/122/EC (the 30th amendment to 76/769/EEC) restricted PFOS marketing and use across the bloc, and the substance is now regulated as a persistent organic pollutantA chemical that is toxic, persists in the environment, bioaccumulates in living organisms, and is transported across international boundaries — the criteria for listing under the Stockholm Convention. under EU Regulation 2019/1021.
 The UK retained PFOS restrictions post-Brexit under the UK POPs Regulation.
-The Stockholm Convention listed PFOS in Annex B (restricted) in , with exemptions for metal plating, semiconductor manufacturing, and firefighting foam — several of which have since been removed.
+The Stockholm Convention listed PFOS in Annex B (restriction) at COP-4 in , with broad exemptions for AFFF, semiconductor manufacturing, metal plating, aviation hydraulic fluids and a handful of specialty applications.
+The COP-9 amendment in (Decision SC-9/4) tightened that list — banning PFOS use in firefighting-foam training exercises, removing the aviation-hydraulic and several other exemptions, and retaining only Class B installed firefighting systems and Latin American leaf-cutting-ant baits as acceptable purposes.
+The amendment entered force in December .

 - 3M global production stopped (2002)